visin109/textbase-chatbot/README.md

 # textbase-mental health chatbot
 **Idea: Creating a Mental Health Chatbot with GPT-3.5 Turbo**

-1. **Mental Health Support:** Develop a chatbot to offer emotional support for loneliness, sadness, and stress.
+1. **Mental Health Support:** Developed a chatbot to offer emotional support for loneliness, sadness, and stress.

 2. **Powered by GPT-3.5 Turbo:** Leveraged the OpenAI's GPT-3.5 Turbo for human-like responses.

-3. **User Input:** Users communicate their emotions via text messages.
+3. **User Input:** Allowing Users to communicate their emotions via text messages.

 4. **Message History:** Maintaining a message history, including user and system messages for context.